Energy transformation: Efficiency and loss in energy transformation

-History of energy transformation
+Energy transformation in cosmology

 Energy transformations in the universe over time are usually characterized by various kinds of energy, which have been available since the Big Bang, later being "released" (that is, transformed to more active types of energy such as kinetic or radiant energy) by a triggering mechanism.

-Release of energy from gravitational potential
+Transformation of gravitational potential energy into heat

-A direct transformation of energy occurs when hydrogen produced in the Big Bang collects into structures such as planets, in a process during which part of the gravitational potential is to be converted directly into heat.
-In Jupiter, Saturn, and Neptune, for example, such heat from the continued collapse of the planets' large gas atmospheres continue to drive most of the planets' weather systems.
+A direct transformation of energy occurs when hydrogen produced in the Big Bang collects into structures such as planets, in a process during which part of the gravitational potential is converted directly into heat.
+In Jupiter, Saturn, and Neptune, for example, such heat from the continued collapse of the planets' large gas atmospheres continues to drive most of the planets' weather systems.
 These systems, consisting of atmospheric bands, winds, and powerful storms, are only partly powered by sunlight.
 However, on Uranus, little of this process occurs.
 This is likely because the planet emits very little internal heat compared to other gas giants, possibly due to a past giant impact that released much of its primordial heat or an interior structure that inhibits efficient heat transport.

 On Earth, a significant portion of the heat output from the interior of the planet, estimated at a third to half of the total, is caused by the slow collapse of planetary materials to a smaller size, generating heat.

-Release of energy from radioactive potential
+Transformation of radioactive potential energy into heat

 Familiar examples of other such processes transforming energy from the Big Bang include nuclear decay, which releases energy that was originally "stored" in heavy isotopes, such as uranium and thorium.
 This energy was stored at the time of the nucleosynthesis of these elements.
 This process uses the gravitational potential energy released from the collapse of Type II supernovae to create these heavy elements before they are incorporated into star systems such as the Solar System and the Earth.
 The energy locked into uranium is released spontaneously during most types of radioactive decay, and can be suddenly released in nuclear fission bombs.
 In both cases, a portion of the energy binding the atomic nuclei together is released as heat.